xZa-k/snakepad-desktop/README.md

 - Buttons for markdown actions
     - Bold
     - Italics
+    - Heading Types
+    - Numbered and bullet lists
-    - *link doesn't work*
+    - *link doesn't work to other notes but for websites it does*
+- change font Size
+- toggle preview button
-- File saving
+- Auto File saving
+- File name changing
 - *user accounts*

 ## Development